Andy4495/TI-RSLK-Example-Sketches/README.md

 ## Library Modifications

-I have made several updates to [my local fork][18] of the Energia-TI-RSLK library to eliminate compiler warnings and update some coding style preferences:
+I made several updates to [my local fork][18] of the Energia-TI-RSLK library to eliminate compiler warnings and update some coding style preferences:

 1. Remove use of "String" object.
 While the memory is not nearly as constrained on the MSP432 as it is on the MSP430 and lower-end Arduino controllers, my preferences is to avoid using String, particularly in libraries and example sketches.